All members of the WTO are parties to the GATS. The basic WTO principle of

 Taking an inspiration from GATT (General Agreement on Tariffs and Trade) which is a multilateral agreement regulating international trade, in January 1995 a treaty was passed by the World Trade Organization (WTO) in Uruguay Round negotiations known as GATS (General Agreements on Trade in Services).
 Need for multilateral disciplines in service industry were felt due to a dynamic advancement in technology and removing of monopolies by many countries.
 The GATS established a rule-based framework for international trade in services and specified the obligations of members within the framework.
 It ensures fair & equitable treatment of all members and promotes progressive liberalization through successive rounds of negotiations.
 All members of WTO are parties to the GATS.

-The GATS include all services except services supplied in the exercise of a governmental authority (but only if supplied neither on commercial basis nor in competition with other suppliers) and Air Transport Services consisting of air traffic rights and services directly related to the exercise of such rights.
+governmental authority (but only if supplied neither on commercial basis nor in competition with other suppliers) and Air Transport Services consisting of air traffic rights and services directly related to the exercise of such rights.

 The pillars of the GATS are general obligations, which virtually apply to all members and services and specific commitments resulting from negotiations, limited to sectors and modes of supply in which a member has chosen to undertake access obligations.
 General obligations include MFN, Transparency.
 While specific commitments involve market access and national treatment.